 If your organization doesn’t have a mentoring program in place, you’re missing out!
-If you ask a successful professional how they got to where they are today in their career, along with hard work and determination, they will probably tell you about a person or people that helped them get their start or guided them along the way.
+If you ask a successful professional how they arrived at where they are today in their career, along with hard work and determination, they will probably tell you about a person or people that helped them get their start or guided them along the way.

 The guidance and support of others are critical aspects which anyone needs to grow.
 You can provide this kind of support to your organization’s employees by creating a workplace mentoring program.

 A mentoring program can improve employee retention, create more diversity, help plan for the future, and save on costs for other forms of training.

 Here we’ll offer strategies, tools, and guidance on how to start a mentorship program for you and your employees.

 Workplace mentoring is a cost-effective way for existing, well-trained employees to provide guidance and knowledge to less-experienced employees.
 The mentor is typically not the direct manager or supervisor of the mentee, and the outcomes differ, depending on the goals of the mentoring program.

 The mentor helps the mentee develop new skills, become better problem-solvers, get acclimated to the work environment, and have an example to look up to.
 For the mentor, it is a way to practice leadership and development skills and may help them advance within the organization.

 Lastly, for the company, a mentor program is a great way to cost-effectively strengthen employee engagement and reduce the turnover rate.

 Benefits of a Mentoring Program